aibgr/Trix-3DQ-AV-Platform/README.md

 # 3DQ-Park
-Presenting a novel Reinforcement Learning method on a proposed Unifying Equation (Just one Kinematic Equation for Parking (Parallel (both side of street), Vertical, Oblique) + Overtaking)
+Presenting a novel Reinforcement Learning method on a proposed Unifying Equation (Just one Kinematic Equation for Parking (Parallel (both side of street), Vertical, and Oblique) + Overtaking)

 This project only showcase its capability for both-side parking with 3D Fully Mechanical Simulation with Webots!